Career and Technical Program

 - Minimum grades of C/2.0 must be earned in each of

 • BIOL-228 (Human Anatomy & Physiology II)

-- The NIC Admissions Office will determine if previous college prerequisites will be acceptable for transfer.
+- Transfer Students Prerequisite Courses: Transcripts for all prerequisite courses not completed at NIC must be sent to the NIC Admissions Office.
+The NIC Admissions Office will determine if previous college prerequisites will be acceptable for transfer.